KatePaulauskas/watch-store/README.md

 ### Cart Page

-The Cart Page provides an overview of the items a customer intends to purchase.
-It displays the product name, SKU, image, price, quantity, subtotal, standard delivery cost, and total cost, allowing customers to review their selections before proceeding to checkout.
-The page also offers options to update quantities or remove items.
+The Cart Page provides an overview of the items a customer plans to purchase, including the product name, SKU, image, price, quantity, subtotal, standard delivery cost, and total cost, allowing customers to review and adjust their selections before proceeding to checkout.
+By default, the standard delivery rate is applied, calculated as:

+Delivery cost = Delivery method rate x Total cart weight

+At checkout, customers have the option to switch to a priority delivery rate.
+Delivery rates can be configured through the admin dashboard.

 ![Cart Page](/media/cart-page.jpeg)